dvlyon/RMMZ/HUD/Leader/README.md

-# DvLyon HUD Leader
+# DvLyon Leader HUD

 ## DvLyon Games - RMMZ

 ### Description

-DvLyon_HUD_Leader is a HUD module that displays the current leader's health with custom bar images.
+DvLyon_HUD_Leader is a HUD module that displays the current leader's health and mana using custom bar images.

 ### License